Back to Neural ODEs Hub

 Introduction

-Our implementation consists of three files: ode_solver.py (Euler and RK4 fixed-step solvers), neural_ode.py (ODEFunc, NeuralODELayer, ODEClassifier), and train.py (spiral dataset, training loop, visualization).
-No external ODE libraries.
-No torchdiffeq.
-Every operation is explicit.
+The implementation lives in three files: ode_solver.py (Euler and RK4 fixed-step solvers), neural_ode.py (ODEFunc, NeuralODELayer, ODEClassifier), and train.py (spiral dataset, training loop, visualization).
+No torchdiffeq, no external ODE libraries.

 ODE Solvers